-The Universal Offer Image: Additional Targeted Support and Provision Specialist Individualised Support and Provision The EYFS class forms one of the four classes we have at Summercourt.
-EYFS transition is well planned and takes place regularly.
-Class 1 teachers liaise with parents (home visits) and pre-school to ensure all information is shared before the new intake transition.
+The Universal Offer Additional Targeted Support and Provision Class 1 teachers liaise with parents (home visits) and pre-school to ensure all information is shared before the new intake transition.
 SENCO will liaise with Secondary School to ensure all information is shared before transition.
-Extra visits can be arranged if required.
-Where necessary, individualised transition programmes are put in place.
+Extra visits can be arranged if Specialist Individualised Support and Provision Where necessary, individualised transition programmes are put in place. •

-EYFS Learning Together sessions in the Summer Term prior to the children attending, which incorporates a lunchtime.
-There are strong links with the receiving secondary schools.
-Children are identified who may need extra support and new school is worked with to ensure a successful transition.
 Taster sessions happen throughout the year and in a variety of curriculum areas.
 Children have a morning in their new class the term before they move into their new class.